bogatinovskijasmin/bogatinovskijasmin/_posts/2021-03-14-Clustering.md

 ==========

 Clustering is a task from the unsupervised learning paradigm in machine learning.
-The goal of clustering is finding groups of samples sharing similar characteristics.
-The properties of the groups are such that the samples within the groups are similar between each other, while the samples between the groups are different.
+The goal of clustering is to find groups of samples sharing similar characteristics.
+The properties of the groups are such that the samples within the groups are similar to each other, while the samples between the groups are different.
 One main challenge in clustering is defining “what does it mean for samples to be similar?”.
 As a topic arises from the need to categorize the similarity between a